typ-ex/Ansible/README.md

 # Ansible hosts file
-Hosts file able to run any ansible command on the same machine it's installed on.
+Hosts file able to run any ad hoc ansible command on the same machine it's installed on.

 Assumes that ansible is already installed, and ssh is configured correctly.